gourab98/gourab98.github.io/_pages/about.md

    - As an intern, I have been actively engaged in developing customized games like [Ludo](https://github.com/gourab98/Ludo_Flutter), designing user interfaces, and utilizing Flutter technology to ensure seamless and innovative application development.
 I am working remotely, dedicating 8 hours per day to contribute effectively to various projects and tasks.

 #  Hackathons
-- Digital Khichuri Challenge 2019, Sylhet
+- Digital Khichuri Challenge by UNDP, Sylhet 2019
    - Our team developed a web-based solution to fight against fake news propaganda.
 Our team was selected as **one of the seven finalists** in the competition.
 - BUP ICT Fest 2019, Bangladesh University of Professionals